-By default, VBA = 0, and the reset address and COP reset address will correspond to vector 0 and 1 of the interrupt vector table.
+By default, the chip reset address and COP reset address will correspond to vector 0 and 1 of the interrupt vector table.
 In these instances, the first two locations in the vector table must contain branch or JMP instructions.
 All other entries must contain JSR instructions.